Jobs and PhD Opportunities in the Department of Applied Mathematics and Theoretical Physics

 External funding opportunities

 • The STFC Ernest Rutherford Fellowship is offered every year.
 The deadline for applications is in September, but interested applicants who wish their Fellowship to be hosted in DAMTP must have discussed their application with a member of the DAMTP academic staff, who will act as their "sponsor" should their application be successful.
 The deadline for DAMTP to receive applications is usually in August.
-Currently being advertised (see above).

 • ESPRC Postdoctoral Fellowships provide up to four years of funding for UK and international researchers in all areas of theoretical physics, and in those areas of mathematics and computer science which underpin and contribute to the development of theoretical physics.
-Currently being advertised (see above).

 • The Royal Society Wolfson Fellowship offers up to five years of funding for senior career researchers of any nationality.
 There are three rounds per year.